Clovis West High School: Winter Guard International

-Clovis West High School has a very successful percussion program in San Joaquin Valley Color Guard and Percussion Review (SJVCGPR) and Winter Guard International.
+Clovis West High School has a percussion program in San Joaquin Valley Color Guard and Percussion Review (SJVCGPR) and Winter Guard International.
 Clovis West debuted its marching percussion program in the first-ever WGI Percussion competition in 1992.
-Since then, Clovis West has focused on competing in its local circuit, winning several championships.
-In recent years, the program has expanded its reach and has participated in WGI competitions, where they have also achieved great success.

 In the 2022 SJVCGPR season, Clovis West High School's percussion program received first place in every competition they participated in.
 This continued the program's tradition of excellence and cemented their status as one of the top percussion programs in the region.
 Clovis West's success has inspired and influenced many other programs in the area, and the program continues to be a source of pride for the school and its community.